microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

-# Setup Office 365 Tenant and Enable Euclid
+# Setup Office 365 Tenant and Enable Graph Data Connect

-Prior to leveraging Euclid for the first time, you need to configure your Office 365 tenant.
+Prior to leveraging Graph Data Connect for the first time, you need to configure your Office 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.
 Users that will go in this group that will grant consent to data requests must have the **global administrator** role enabled.

-## Prerequisites

-To complete this lab, you need the following:

-- Microsoft Azure subscription
-  - If you do not have one, you can obtain one (for free) here: [https://azure.microsoft.com/free](https://azure.microsoft.com/free/)
-  - The account used to signin must have the **global administrator** role granted to it.
-- Office 365 tenancy
-  - If you do not have one, you obtain one (for free) by signing up to the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).
-  - Multiple Office 365 users with emails sent & received
-  - Access to at least two accounts that meet the following requirements:
-    - global tenant administrators & have the **global administrator** role granted
-    - have MFA enabled on both accounts

 ## Grant Azure AD users the **global administrator** role and enable MFA